-Being an AV Geek, I knew I wanted to spend my birthday at Scotland’s Flight Museum seeing the Concorde.
+Being an Aviation Geek, I knew I wanted to spend my birthday at the Museum of Flight in Scotland in East Fortune.
 I had never heard of such a place until I came across a photo on social media and knew instantly I had to experience it for myself.

-The museum is in east fortune, 30 miles from Edinburgh so we stayed at the Best Western in Portobello.
+With the air museum in East Fortune, just 30 miles from Edinburgh, we stayed at the Best Western in Portobello.
 It gave us ample choice for visiting the old town at night and exploring the museum the next day.

 We started our morning with a walk along the beach.
 An east coast beach – another new experience for me.